dixie-chick/Kickstarter_Analysis/README.md

   - One data source used
   - Unrefined Categories ie what kind of play?
   - Location to determine success and create a hotspot map

+We do not know if specific US regions have influence nor amounts based on donor.
+If specific regions were had, hotspots of successful areas to launch could be mapped.
+With donation amounts, box and whisker plots could indicate average amounts to ensure majority is not funded by outliers.

 ## What was found?